cynavi/sales-analysis/readme.md

 - Java
 - Kafka - Message system to handle CSV export requests
 - Socket - Communication channel between client and service for streaming sales analysis report in CSV
-- Spring Boot: Used for building REST APIs, Kafka producers, and consumers
+- Spring Boot - Used for building REST APIs, Kafka producers, and consumers
-- Spring Batch: Used for loading sales datasets into PostgreSQL
+- Spring Batch - Used for loading sales datasets into PostgreSQL
 - PostgreSQL - Used for storing sales data and CSV exports information

 ## Project Structure